mdl0100/5143-Opsys-101/Assignments/P01/README.md

     enter each command separate by a pipe ' | '
 - output of sequential commands can be redirected into an output file by using a ' > ' after the last command.
+- bananas is a sample directory, as are its contents
+- meat.txt, pig.txt, and somestuff.txt are sample files

 #### Example Commands

 $ ```any command --help``` -> gives the usage of the command